Gabboxl/ts3serverARM/README.md

 `sudo screen -dm sudo chroot ./chroot-stretch/ /root/teamspeak3-server_linux_x86/ts3server_minimal_runscript.sh`

-to kill a screen instance [this is its documentation](https://www.gnu.org/software/screen/manual/screen.html).
+to kill a screen instance, [this is its documentation](https://www.gnu.org/software/screen/manual/screen.html).

 ## Final considerations
 So, when someone connects to the server, most probably it will spam `Unsupported ancillary data: 0/8` or similar text in the console.
 Don't worry about and ignore it, everything is working fine (well yes but actually no).